-That in respect of the 2022/23 Draft Budget discussed by Council at the Council Meeting of 31 March 2022:
+That in respect of the 2023/24 Final Budget discussed by Council at the Council Meeting of 30 May 2023:

-- 1. Council approves the tabling of the draft annual budget tables and annual budget supporting tables as prescribed by the Municipal Budget and Reporting Regulations, as set out in Annexure A. - 2.
-Council approves the tabling of the Quality Certificate to the draft budget signed by the Accounting Officer, as per Annexure B. - 3.
-Council approves the tabling of revised budget related policies as per Annexure C. - Council approves the tabling of the draft tariffs, tariff structures and service delivery charges for water, electricity, refuse, sewerage, and other municipal services as per Annexure D
+- 1. Council approves the final annual budget and annual budget supporting tables as prescribed by the Municipal Budget and Reporting Regulations, as set out in Annexure A. - 2.
+Council approves the Quality Certificate to the final budget signed by the Accounting Officer, as per Annexure B. - 3.
+Council approves the revised budget related policies as per Annexure C. - 4.
+Council approves the tariffs, tariff structures and service delivery charges for water, electricity, refuse, sewerage, and other municipal services as per Annexure D - 5.
+Council approves the Revenue Enhancement Implementation Plan as per Annexure G.